 Telling stories around a campfire late at night is a fun way to pass a few hours.
 Bring some marshmallows for toasting or make smores.

 Hiking can be leisurely or extremely challenging, depending on the trail.
 If some of your friends are a lot fitter than others, make sure you pick a trail that everyone can handle.
+Take along a picnic lunch and make a day of it.

 Cycle around a lake, park, or forest, or if you’re feeling energetic, hit a mountain trail.
 If you don’t have your own bicycles, rent some for a couple of hours.